Dennis-who/Dennis-who.github.io/_pages/research.md

 ## Factual Generalization Capabilities of GPT-3 Across Domains [[paper]](/files/MLLU_final.pdf)

-GPT-3 has achieved impressive results in general purpose question answering tasks, exceeding human performance in some instances (Joshi et al., 2017), but still has its weaknesses.
-TruthfulQA (Lin et al., 2021)) looks at imitative falsehoods stemming from defections in the training dataset, and provides a benchmark of questions where the most common answer online will likely be false.
+GPT-3 has achieved impressive results in general purpose question answering tasks, exceeding human performance in some instances, but still has its weaknesses.
+TruthfulQA looks at imitative falsehoods stemming from defections in the training dataset, and provides a benchmark of questions where the most common answer online will likely be false.
 Building on this, we present a further study on generalizing factuality across domains where such falsehoods are prone.
 We evaluate the effectiveness of different domain combinations and prompting techniques after cross-prompting among six domains.
 Further exploration of the general-ization capacities beyond questions present in TruthfulQA is then provided.

 ![](/images/SampleQA.jpg)